kemitix/kemitix-checkstyle-ruleset/README.md

 #### [AbbreviationAsWordInName](http://checkstyle.sourceforge.net/config_naming.html#AbbreviationAsWordInName)

 Enforces proper `CamelCase` and avoids sequences of consecutive uppercase characters in identifiers.
-Does not apply to final or static variables, or @Overridden methods.
+Does not apply to @Overridden methods.

-> TODO: enable for final and static variables.

 Valid:
 ````